Strivin0311/ai-learning/techs/ml/multi_task.md

 # Multi-Task Learning
-*Here's some resources about Multi-Task Learning*
+*Here're some resources about Multi-Task Learning*